 To make au jus – first remove the standing rib roast from its pan.
 Place the pan over 2 burners on medium heat, skim off almost all the fat and bring to a simmer.
 Add about 1 cup of beef stock and about half a cup of red wine and reduce.
 Finally, add 1 tablespoon fresh thyme or rosemary and finish with a pat of butter.

 Prefer to season your own beef?
 Try our recipe for Garlic Herb Standing Rib Roast (below).
 We recommend using a savory blend of minced garlic, salt, pepper, fresh rosemary and The Fresh Market Extra Virgin Olive Oil.
-Pair this bold recipe with our easy, herbaceous roasted potatoes and roasted asparagus topped with goat cheese and chopped hazelnuts.
+Pair this bold recipe with our easy recipe for Horseradish Sauce and Roasted Garlic Butter.
 If you’re lucky enough to have leftover meat, take it to the next level with Prime Rib Sliders.

 Prime Rib Sliders